 About 15km/h over and Insurance

-Speeding tickets for 15 over the limit will affect your insurance.
+Speeding tickets for 15 over the limit do affect your insurance rates.

-Just because the ticket does not have demerit points, doesn’t mean that it will not affect insurance.
+Just because the ticket doesn’t have demerit points, doesn’t mean it’s not going to affect your insurance.

-The insurance companies do not care about convictions for traffic tickets not demerit points.
-Where a driver pays a 15 over speeding ticket the ticket goes on the drivers abstract and insurance for three (3) years.
+The insurance companies care about convictions for traffic tickets not demerit points.
+Where a driver pays a 15 over speeding ticket the ticket goes on the drivers abstract (drivers licence record) and insurance companies can access that information for three (3) years.

 The insurance company sees any convictions for traffic tickets as a risk factor.
-Where a driver has convictions for speeding regardless of the speed, the conviction goes on the insurance.
+Where a driver has convictions for speeding regardless of the speed, the conviction goes on the abstract and the insurance company will see it.

 Fighting 15 over Speeding Tickets

-Experienced police officers do not usually issue fifteen (15) over speeding tickets, it is a sign of a junior police officer.
+Experienced police officers do not usually issue fifteen (15) over speeding tickets, it is a sign of a junior police officer or an officer without much experience in traffic court.

 As a result over fifty (50) percent of these tickets are dismissed for one reason or another in traffic court, reasons such as: